Oil rises after Trump assurance on China trade deal

 By Ahmad Ghaddar

-Oil prices rose on Tuesday after a volatile session sparked by confusion over the status of the U.S.-China trade deal.
+Oil prices rose on Tuesday in a volatile session after U.S. President Donald Trump soothed jangled nerves over the status of the U.S.-China trade deal.

-Markets were unsettled by surprise comments from White House trade adviser Peter Navarro, who said the hard-won deal was "over", though U.S. President Donald Trump later soothed jangled nerves with an assurance that the agreement was fully intact.
+Markets were unsettled by surprise comments from White House trade adviser Peter Navarro who said the hard-won deal was "over".

+President Trump later wrote in a tweet that the agreement was "fully intact".

 U.S.-China relations have reached their lowest point in years since the coronavirus pandemic that began in China hit the United States hard.
 President Trump and his administration have repeatedly accused Beijing of not being transparent about the outbreak.